-Whale watching is a big draw to coastal areas of Central America.
-This is especially true of the popular tourist destination of Costa Rica.
+Whale watching is a big attraction to shore areas of Central America.
+This is especially true to the popular tourist destination of Costa Rica.

 Humpback whales migration: The Amazing Journey

-They travel from the cold, icy arctic waters where they feed to the warmer ocean waters that stretch from the Northern California coast down to Central America.
+North Pacific humpback whales have the longest migration route.
+They travel from the cold, icy arctic waters where they feed to the warmer ocean waters that stretch from the coast of Northern California to Central America.

 The Southern population is bigger, with about 6000 whales.
 They travel thousands and thousands of miles from Antarctica to the warmer waters of Central America.

 - A vestigial behaviour from when smaller ocean basins meant closer feeding and wintering areas.